iambryancs/wordpress-vm/README.md

    ```
    10.0.0.10 wordpress.vm
    ```
-   The IP should correspong to the `vm_ip` provided on `config.yml` in case you modify it.
+   The IP should correspond to the `vm_ip` provided on `config.yml` in case you modify it.

    - Editing hosts file on Windows